mikedfunk/CI-Authentication/README.md

     $this->ci_authentication->do_confirm_register();

 It will check if a confirmation string exists for the passed string.
-If so, it will remove that string and redirect to the confirm_register_success_url.
-Otherwise it will redirect to the confirm_register_fail_url.
+If so, it will remove that string and redirect to the ```confirm_register_success_url```.
+Otherwise it will redirect to the ```confirm_register_fail_url```.

 Do Resend Register
 ----------------------------

 If you want to allow resending of the registration email, you need to add a controller method and link to it somewhere.
-That method needs to accept the confirm_string as a parameter or POST variable or something.
+That method needs to accept the ```confirm_string``` as a parameter or POST variable or something.
 In that method, just do this:

     $this->ci_authentication->do_resend_register($confirm_string);

 It will check if a confirmation string exists for the passed string.
-If so, it will resend the confirmation email and redirect to register_success_url.
+If so, it will resend the confirmation email and redirect to ```register_success_url```.

 ----------------------------